Pervasive developmental disorder: Degrees

 Children with PDD vary widely in abilities, intelligence, and behaviors.
 Some children do not speak at all, others speak in limited phrases or conversations, and some have relatively normal language development.
 Repetitive play skills and limited social skills are generally evident.
-Unusual responses to sensory information – loud noises, lights – are common.
+Unusual responses to sensory information—loud noises, lights—are common.

 Diagnosis

 Diagnosis is usually made during early childhood.
 Individuals who received diagnoses based on the DSM-IV maintain their diagnosis under the autism spectrum disorders.
 However, an editorial published in the October 2012 issue of American Journal of Psychiatry notes that, while some doctors argue that there is insufficient evidence to support the diagnostic distinction between ASD and PDD, multiple literature reviews found that studies showing significant differences between the two disorders significantly outnumbered those that found no difference.

-The World Health Organization’s International Classification of Diseases, 10th edition (ICD-10) categorized PDD into four distinct subtypes, each with their own diagnostic criteria.
-The four disorders (childhood autism, atypical autism, Rett syndrome, and other childhood disintegrative disorder) are characterized by abnormalities in social interactions and communication.
+The World Health Organization's International Classification of Diseases, 10th edition (ICD-10) categorized PDD into five distinct subtypes, each with their own diagnostic criteria.
+The five subtypes, childhood autism, atypical autism, Rett syndrome, Asperger syndrome and childhood disintegrative disorder, are characterized by abnormalities in social interactions and communication.

-The disorders were primarily diagnosed based on behavioral features, although the presence of any medical conditions are important, they are not taken into account when making a diagnosis.
+The disorders were primarily diagnosed based on behavioral features, although the presence of any other medical conditions is important, it is not taken into account when making a diagnosis.

-Before the release of the DSM-V, some clinicians used PDD-NOS as a "temporary" diagnosis for children under the age of five when, for whatever reason, they are reluctant to diagnose autism.
+Before the release of the DSM-5, some clinicians used PDD-NOS as a "temporary" diagnosis for children under the age of five when, for whatever reason, they are reluctant to diagnose autism.
 There are several justifications for this.
-Very young children have limited social interaction and communication skills to begin with, so it can be tricky to diagnose milder cases of autism in toddlers.
+Very young children have limited social interaction and communication skills to begin with, so it can be difficult to correctly diagnose milder cases of autism in toddlers.
 The unspoken assumption is that by the age of five, unusual behaviors will either resolve or develop into diagnosable autism.
-However, some parents view the PDD label as no more than a euphemism for autism spectrum disorders, problematic because this label makes it more difficult to receive aid for early childhood intervention.
+However, some parents view the PDD label as no more than a euphemism for autism spectrum disorders, while the PDD label makes it more difficult to receive aid for early childhood intervention.